OWASP/CheatSheetSeries/cheatsheets/Java_Security_Cheat_Sheet.md

         // Alice encrypts a message to send to Bob String plaintext = "Hello, Bob!";

+        // Add some relevant context about the encrypted data that should be verified
+        // on decryption
-        String metadata = "Info about the message";
+        String metadata = "Sender: alicesmith";

         System.out.println("Secret being sent from Alice to Bob: " + plaintext);
         var cipherText = alice.encrypt(bobPublicKey, plaintext, metadata);